-- Lawrence Station

-- Sir James Dunn Academy

-- St. Stephen Elementary (unit ventilators being replaced)
+- Lawrence Station - St. Stephen Elementary (unit ventilators being replaced)

-- Part of St. George Elementary

 We are pleased to see that EECD is including ventilation projects as part of the Summer Improvement Projects.

 Each school has a Comprehensive Safety/Emergency Response Plan which is updated, reviewed and submitted annually to the Occupational Health and Safety Coordinator/Director of Finance and Administration.
 ASD-S has a consistent template.
 It includes information such as contact names and numbers, school evacuation procedures, evacuation to an alternate location, bomb threats, hazardous/toxic spill, flood, student/staff with specific needs, securing the building in the event of a hold and secure or lockdown, medical emergency response, school bus accident, missing student etc. Schools are encouraged to have local fire officials observe fire evacuation and police a lockdown drill to offer their feedback.